dev-bootcamp-2019/final-project-akp18/README.md

  ### Process Flow

-1. Login as Market Owner
+1. Login as Market Owner.This will be the default address that was used to deploy the contract.
 ![image](https://user-images.githubusercontent.com/43038291/51078582-dd88da00-167c-11e9-9f3c-e130cc8cf984.png)
-2. Add a new Admin
+2. Add a new Admin.
+Enter the address of market admin and click Add.
-3. Login as Admin
+3. Login as Admin.
+Switch account using MetaMask plugin.
 ![image](https://user-images.githubusercontent.com/43038291/51078597-3193be80-167d-11e9-98ad-689d772c0e3c.png)
 4. Add a new Store Owners
 5. Login as Store Owner